The Product Regulation and Liability Review: Japan

 - to provide prompt and effective relief to consumers who have actually suffered losses as a result of defective products (e.g., special measures or relief for losses caused by defective products and a compulsory insurance system).

-National courts decide the civil liability of the responsible entities by applying the relevant provisions of the CC and the PL Act, as described in Section I. With respect to the administrative regulations, various administrative authorities oversee the safety of different categories of products, as explained below.
+National courts decide the civil liability of the responsible entities by applying the relevant provisions of the CC and the PL Act, as described in Section I. In respect of the administrative regulations, various administrative authorities oversee the safety of different categories of products, as explained below.

 i Food safety

 The Food Sanitation Act, Law No. 233 of 1947, governs administrative matters to prevent public health risks arising from human consumption of food.
 It is administered by the Ministry of Health, Labour and Welfare (MHLW) and the Consumer Affairs Agency (CAA).
-This Act provides standards for methods of producing, processing, using, cooking or preserving foods and additives, standards for the ingredients used in foods and additives, and procedures for investigating the causes of food poisoning and for reporting the results of investigations.
-In 2013, the Food Labelling Act, Law No. 70 of 2013, was enacted to regulate the mandatory labelling system for foods and additives, incorporating the regulations provided by the Food Sanitation Act, the Act Concerning Regulation of Agricultural Goods and Appropriate Labelling of Qualities, Law No. 175 of 1950, and the Act to Promote Health, Law No. 103 of 2002.
-The Food Labelling Act entered into force in 2015, and its regulations on foods and additives are administered by the CAA.
+The Act provides standards for methods of producing, processing, using, cooking or preserving food and additives; standards for the ingredients used in food and additives; and procedures for investigating the causes of food poisoning and for reporting the results of investigations.
+The Act was revised in 2018 and fully enforced in 2021 to enhance food safety, including a new cooperative system among administrative bodies for dealing with food poisoning; new standards for sanitation management in accordance with HACCP (Hazard Analysis and Critical Control Points); advance notification required for business relevant to food, except for that with low sanitation risk; and a mandatory recall reporting system.3 In 2013, the Food Labelling Act, Law No. 70 of 2013, was enacted to regulate the mandatory labelling system for food and additives, incorporating the regulations provided by the Food Sanitation Act; the Act on Standardization and Proper Quality Labelling of Agricultural and Forestry Products, Law No. 175 of 1950; and the Health Promotion Act, Law No. 103 of 2002.
+The Food Labelling Act entered into force in 2015 and its regulations on food and additives are administered by the CAA.
+The Food Labelling Act was revised in 2018 and entered into force in 2021 and introduced a mandatory recall reporting system.4

 ii Drug safety

-Drugs, quasi-drugs, cosmetics and medical instruments are regulated by the Act on Securing Quality, Efficacy and Safety of Pharmaceuticals, Medical Devices, Regenerative and Cellular Therapy Products, Gene Therapy Products, and Cosmetics, Law No. 145 of 1960, as amended by Law No. 84 of 2013 (the PMD Act).
+Drugs, quasi-drugs, cosmetics and medical instruments are regulated by the Act on Securing Quality, Efficacy and Safety of Products Including Pharmaceuticals and Medical Devices, Law No. 145 of 1960, as amended by Law No. 84 of 2013 (the PMD Act).
 The MHLW administers the PMD Act.
 The PMD Act provides regulations concerning labelling, manufacturing methods, and false or exaggerated advertising of products.
-It is necessary to obtain approval from the minister of the MHLW to manufacture and market drugs and quasi-drug ingredients covered by this Act.3 The Pharmaceutical and Medical Devices Agency conducts safety testing of these products.
+It is necessary to obtain approval from the minister of the MHLW to manufacture and market drugs and quasi-drug ingredients covered by this Act.5 The Pharmaceutical and Medical Devices Agency conducts safety testing of these products.
+The PMD Act was revised in 2019 and entered into force in 2021 and introduced administrative fines to further regulate false or exaggerated advertising of products.6

 An important statute establishing regulations for industrial products is the Consumer Product Safety Act, Law No. 31 of 1973 (the CPS Act).
 The Ministry of Economy, Trade and Industry (METI) and the CAA administer the CPS Act.
-The CPS Act provides a certification system called 'PSC marks', which mandate that manufacturers of products that pose high risks to the lives and bodies of consumers must comply with technical standards determined by the government, and require the placement of labels that satisfy national standards on such products.4 If a product lacks the required labelling, the government can order that certain measures be taken, including the recall of the products.5 If a product has caused a serious accident, the manufacturer and importer of the product must report the occurrence to the CAA.6 The CAA may then announce these incidents to the public.7 The CPS Act also provides certain measures to prevent accidents caused by prolonged use of products.8 Incidents that are not serious must be reported to the National Institute of Technology and Evaluation.
+The CPS Act provides a certification system called 'PSC marks', which mandate that manufacturers of products that pose high risk to the lives and bodies of consumers must comply with technical standards determined by the government, and require the placement of labels that satisfy national standards on those products.7 If a product lacks the required labelling, the government can order that certain measures be taken, including the recall of the product.8 If a product has caused a serious accident, the manufacturer and importer of the product must report the occurrence to the CAA.9 The CAA might then announce these incidents to the public.10 The CPS Act also provides certain measures to prevent accidents caused by prolonged use of products.11 Incidents that are not serious must be reported to the National Institute of Technology and Evaluation.

 iv Vehicle safety

 The Road Transport Vehicle Act, Law No. 185 of 1951 (the RTV Act), provides measures to ensure the safety of vehicles.
 The Ministry of Land, Infrastructure, Transport and Tourism (MLIT) administers the RTV Act.
-The RTV Act requires that users of vehicles comply with mandatory safety standards that are issued by the MLIT under the RTV Act9 and also provides recall systems for manufacturers and importers of vehicles, tyres, and child restraint seats that do not satisfy the mandatory safety standards.10 The RTV Act was revised in 2019 to include additional provisions to ensure the safe operation of autonomous vehicles.11
+The RTV Act requires that users of vehicles comply with mandatory safety standards that are issued by the MLIT under the RTV Act,12 and also provides recall systems for manufacturers and importers of vehicles, tyres and child restraint seats that do not satisfy the mandatory safety standards.13 The RTV Act was revised in 2019 to include additional provisions to ensure the safe operation of autonomous vehicles.14

 v The Consumer Safety Act and the Consumer Affairs Agency

 The administrative regimes explained above, depending on the category of the products, had shortfalls by which defective products were not regulated because the relevant products or defects inadvertently were not covered by the existing regimes.
-In response, in 2009 the government enacted the Consumer Safety Act, Law No. 50 of 2009, and created the CAA, to comprehensively administer matters relating to the protection of consumers, including protection from defective products.
-Under the Consumer Safety Act, when the national or local government, or another relevant government entity, is informed that a serious accident has occurred, the person in charge at these entities must immediately notify the CAA of the accident.12 The CAA then collects information on the accident and responds with responsive measures.13
+In response, in 2009, the government enacted the Consumer Safety Act, Law No. 50 of 2009, and created the CAA, to comprehensively administer matters relating to the protection of consumers, including protection from defective products.
+Under the Consumer Safety Act, when the national or local government, or another relevant government entity, is informed that a serious accident has occurred, the person in charge at those entities must immediately notify the CAA of the accident.15 The CAA then collects information on the accident and responds with responsive measures.16

 Causes of action

-The PL Act defines a 'product' as a movable item that is manufactured or processed.14 Therefore, unprocessed agricultural products are not subject to the PL Act.
+The PL Act defines a 'product' as a movable item that is manufactured or processed.17 Therefore, unprocessed agricultural products are not subject to the PL Act.

 To prove liability under the PL Act, a plaintiff must establish: